popham/gulp-dust-render/README.md

 ## Object for Rendering Context
 [vinyl-source-stream](https://github.com/hughsk/vinyl-source-stream) transforms
-a text stream to something compatible with Gulp.
+a text stream to a Gulp-compatible stream.

 ### Create a Data Source
 Start the pipeline with some text.
-The following helper should be helpful:
+The following helper should be helpful.

 ```
 function sstream(text) {